koding/koding/go/src/koding/kontrol/daemon/README.md

-**Kontrol Server** is a process management server, to control various aspects of processes on remote machines.
+**Kontrol Server** is a central management server to control various aspects of processes on remote machines.
 It has these following features:

 * Get basic information from the process.
 This basically monitors every process, thus you know if a process is running or not responding